Jay Inslee: End government partnership with fossil fuels

 The industry does not dispute carbon pollution’s contributions to climate change, and giants including Shell and BP have made moves to increase renewable energy production and reduce carbon pollution in the face of public criticism and shareholder pressure.

-Still, most industry moves have involved non-binding goals, and industry leaders have urged more cautious approaches than what the environmental advocates and many scientists say is necessary.
+Still, most industry moves have involved nonbinding goals, and industry leaders have urged more cautious approaches than what the environmental advocates and many scientists say is necessary.

 Other Democratic hopefuls, including polling leader and former Vice President Joe Biden, have introduced their own climate plans , including proposals to limit tax breaks, but they have not gone as far as Inslee in pushing for such an absolute phase-out of fossil fuels as a major player in the U.S. energy supply.

 Inslee’s fossil fuel plan comes ahead of the first Democratic primary debates taking place this week in Miami.
-Inslee planned an event on Monday at the Everglades Holiday Park to highlight the consequences of existing policies on fossil fuels.
+Inslee held an event on Monday at the Everglades Holiday Park to highlight the consequences of existing policies on fossil fuels.
 A Florida state court recently approved oil exploration plans in Everglades wetlands.

 Follow Bill Barrow on Twitter at https://twitter.com/BillBarrowAP .